 Wash the fish, pat dry and chop finely.
 Put the paste mixture in your food processor and blend until it is very fine.
 You may want to pre-fry them for the aroma when steaming, but I did not.
 Grilling will help it out well.
 Add in the coconut, eggs and fish and mix everything until it becomes a sticky paste.
 Make sure that your paste is not too watery, otherwise you’ll be having a mess while packing them up.

-Put a tablespoon of the mixture in the middle of the banana leave.
+Put a tablespoon of the mixture in the middle of the banana leaves.
 Take both ends at one side fold it over the mixture.
 Do the same on the other side.
-Fix it up with 2 tooth picks at each end.
+Fix it up with 2 toothpicks at each end.